-Metameric segmentation is true segmentation in which external segmentation corresponds to the internal segmentation and the body is divided into a number of segments.
+Metameric segmentation is the characteristic of Annelida and Arthropod.
+It is true segmentation in which external segmentation corresponds to the internal segmentation and the body is divided into a number of segments.
 Animals which belong to phyla Annelida and Arthropoda exhibit metameric segmentation.
 Metameric segmentation is the characteristic of Annelida and Arthropod.

 What is metameric segmentation?